-An admission number will be published showing the maximum number of pupils that the school will admit in the Autumn Term 2023.
+- 5.1 An admission number will be published showing the maximum number of pupils that the school will admit in the Autumn Term 2026.
 Parents are given the opportunity to express three preferences for a primary school.
 Published criteria are used to decide which children should be offered the available places.
 In primary schools an equal preference system operates, whereby the three parental preferences are given equal status.
-Each

-- preference will be considered equally against the admissions criteria.
-Our School PAN is 50 pupils (i.e. the number of pupils who are admitted to school in our Reception class each year). - 5.2 The allocation of school places is based on parental preference following the High Court judgement against Rotherham LA.
+Each preference will be considered equally against the admissions criteria.
+Our School PAN is 30 pupils (i.e. the number of pupils who are admitted to school in our Reception class each year). - 5.2 The allocation of school places is based on parental preference following the High Court judgement against Rotherham LA.
 Parents/carers are required to submit applications under the arrangements set out in the coordinated admissions scheme. - 5.3 Applications for pupils having an EHCP will be dealt with in accordance with the Code of Practice on Special Educational Needs.
-Where a school is named in a child's EHCP following consultation with the Head and Governors, the governing body is required to admit the pupil. - 5.4 After the allocation of EHCP pupils, where the number of applications is greater than the remaining places the following criteria will be applied in the order set out below: - 1.
-Children in public care at the time when preferences are expressed, and those who have been previously looked after, (see note (iv) below).
-This includes children who to have been in state care outside of England but ceased to be so as a result of being adopted; - 2.
-Significant medical factors or exceptional family circumstances (see note (i) below.); - 3.
-Being resident in the catchment area of the school (see note (ii) below.); - 4.
-Having a brother or sister who will be attending the school at the expected time of admission (see note (iii) below); - 5.
-Geographical, with priority given to those living nearest to the school (see notes and (iv) below). - 5.5 Criteria 4 and 5 will be used as a tie-breaker for other criteria.
+Where a school is named in a child's EHCP following consultation with the Head and Governors, the governing body is required to admit the pupil. - 5.4 After the allocation of EHCP pupils, where the number of applications is greater than the remaining places the following criteria will be applied in the order set out below: - Children in public care at the time when preferences are expressed, and those who have been previously looked after, (see note (iv) below).
+This includes children who have been looked after pupils in other countries and then adopted; - 2.
+Being resident in the catchment area of the school (see note (i) below.); - 3.
+Having a brother or sister who will be attending the school at the expected time of admission (see note (ii) below)'; - 4.
+Geographical, with priority given to those living nearest to the school (see notes and (iii) below) - 5.5 Criteria 3 and 4 will be used as a tie-breaker for other criteria.
 If the school is over-subscribed from within its catchment area after the allocation of EHCP children and children under criteria 1 and 2, then the brothers/sisters and geographical criteria will be used in that order as tie-breakers.